johnsonabigail/eco395m-exercises/exercises-4/writing/exercises-4.md

     ##    1    2    3    4
     ## 4347  499   40   67

 We can clearly see that Cluster 1 is the biggest customer group.
+The spread across clusters if fairly uneven, and we can quickly identify Cluster 1 and Cluster 2 as being the two largest differentiated customer groups.

-Now, qithin each cluster, we can rank each content category from highest to lowest average count.
-This ranking can help identify the primary interests of each group.
+Now, within each cluster, we can rank each content category from highest to lowest average count.
+This ranking can help identify the primary interests of each group, and help us understand how the customer group is differentiated from the rest.

+The following plots show the average counts of the top six ranked categories for each cluster.
+From these plots, we can visualize what the primary interests are of each group.

 ![](figures/clust1plot-1.png)